An Efficient Algorithmic Way to Construct Boltzmann Machine Representations for Arbitrary Stabilizer Code: Preliminary Notions

-Our goal is to find the RBM representation of the code states $|\Psi_L\rangle\in\mathcal{C}$.
-We will present an algorithm to explicitly construct a set of basis code states $\{|\Psi_L\rangle\}$ that span the code space $\mathcal{C}$ for an arbitrary stabilizer group.
-To summarize, we will solve the problems as follows: \begin{problem} For a given stabilizer group $\mathbf{S}$ generated by $m$ independent stabilizer operators $T_1,\cdots,T_m$, do there exist an efficient RBM representations of code states $|\Psi_L\rangle$?
-And if exist, how can we find the corresponding RBM parameters? \end{problem} To reach this, we first introduce the standard form for a stabilizer code \cite{gottesman1997stabilizer,Gottesman1998,Nielsen2010}.
+Our goal is to find the RBM representation of code states $|\Psi_L\rangle \in \mathcal{C}$.
+We present an explicit algorithm to construct a set of basis code states $\{|\Psi_L\rangle\}$ that span the code space $\mathcal{C}$ for an arbitrary stabilizer group.
+To summarize, we aim to address the following problem:

+\begin{Problem} Given a stabilizer group $\mathbf{S}$ generated by $m$ independent stabilizer operators $T_1, \dots, T_m$, does there exist an efficient RBM representation of the code states $|\Psi_L\rangle$?
+If so, how can one determine the corresponding RBM parameters? \end{Problem}